-Within the post dinner questionnaires, attendees of the death dinners were asked to consider the performance elements used in the event and the impact these had on their experience.
+Within the post-dinner questionnaires, attendees of the death dinners were asked to consider the performance elements used in the event and the impact these had on their experience.
 In relation to the autobiographical performance and its ability to prompt conversations on death and dying, participant responses showed the following: the importance of silence and proxemics, the positive experience of being hosted and the ability of autobiography to provide both a prompt and a safe haven.
-Dramaturgically, the importance of pace, timing and of allowing space for contemplation amongst the participants also became evident from responses.
+Dramaturgically, the importance of pace, timing and allowing space for contemplation amongst the participants also became evident from responses.

 Also of relevance was the importance of silence and the realisation that different types of silence occur in relation to different emotional states.
 Recognising when moments of silence occurred was interesting in and of itself.
-Noting these moments and what it was about the conversation at that particular point that created either the silence of an individual, or the silence of the group, allowed subsequent reflection and a consideration of different types of silence (i.e., emotional, awkward, contemplative) to occur.
+Noting these moments and what it was about the conversation at that particular point that created either the silence of an individual, or the silence of the group, allowed subsequent reflection and a consideration of different types of silence (i.e. emotional, awkward, contemplative) to occur.

-In most participatory performances silence of the participants might be read as negative and suggest a lack of engagement or interest.
-However, in the death dinners silence was often read positively, as a sign that participants were contemplating the themes to discuss them more openly.
+In most participatory performances, the silence of the participants might be read as negative and suggest a lack of engagement or interest.
+However, in the death dinners, silence was often read positively, as a sign that participants were contemplating the themes to discuss them more openly.
 Once this was recognised, the silences happened and were embraced and rarely, if ever, felt uncomfortable or inappropriate.

-Proximity and the setting of the monologues at a distance from the conversation, as well as the way in which participants entered and exited the space, all impacted on their engagement with the material and the understanding of the event as framed by these devices.
+Proximity and the setting of the monologues at a distance from the conversation, as well as how participants entered and exited the space, all impacted their engagement with the material and the understanding of the event as framed by these devices.
 Reflection on these elements between the events allowed changes to be made and later analysed.
 For example, reflection on the movement of participants from the event back into the 'real' world encouraged the introduction of a 'cool down' exercise to aid the transition.

 Most participants commented positively on the experience of being hosted.
-They also remarked on the structure of the event and its positive impact on their ability to engage fully with the subject, e.g. 'The dinner made the engagement seem informal and provided a suitable forum for discussion about something so fundamental'.
+They also remarked on the structure of the event and its positive impact on their ability to engage fully with the subject, for example, 'The dinner made the engagement seem informal and provided a suitable forum for discussion about something so fundamental'.
 Participants also acknowledged the autobiographical material as a helpful prompt.
 For example, one noted, 'I haven't thought in too much detail yet, but hearing you speak about how you would like your death to be, did really make me sit up and take notice'.
-Also responding to my prompt regarding a good death, another participant noted, moments imbedded within the event.
-For example, one participant noted, 'The 'readings' between courses really helped to remind us of the issues around death and stimulated the discussions.
-They stimulated the imagination, and it reminded me in some ways of a Burns Supper - formal for the poetry and speeches elements; ritualistic like everything that surrounds notions of dying and death; and human in the social contact and comfort afforded by the dining together'.
+Also responding to my prompt regarding a good death, another participant noted,